Some remarks on symmetric periodic orbits in the restricted three-body problem: Introduction

 \section{Introduction}

-The project to apply holomorphic curve techniques to the restricted three body problem just began, see \cite{AFvKP12,AFFHvK11,AFFvK12,CFvK11}.
+The project to apply holomorphic curve techniques to the planar circular restricted three-body problem (PCRTBP) just began, see \cite{AFvKP12,AFFHvK11,AFFvK12,CFvK11}.
 In particular, Albers-Frauenfelder-van Koert-Paternain \cite{AFvKP12} proved that each bounded component of the regularized energy hypersurface is a fiberwise starshaped hypersurface in $T^*S^2$ for energy less than the first critical value.
 As they mentioned this opens up the possibility of applying holomorphic curve techniques.
-In this paper we compute a related Lagrangian Rabinowitz Floer homology and using this computation discuss about symmetric periodic orbits which we will introduce below.\\[-1.5ex]
+In this paper we compute a related Lagrangian Rabinowitz Floer homology and using this computation we make various observations about symmetric periodic orbits which we will introduce below.
+We review the regularized PCRTBP in Section 2 and background material on Lagrangian Rabinowitz Floer homology is contained in Section 3. \\[-1.5ex]

 We refer to two massive primaries as the earth and the moon and to the other body with negligible mass as the satellite.
 The configuration space is $\R^2\setminus\{q^E,q^M\}$ and the phase space is given by $T^*(\R^2\setminus\{q^E,q^M\})=(\R^2\setminus\{q^E,q^M\})\x\R^2$.
-Here $q^E$ and $q^M$ lying on the real line are the positions of the earth and the moon respectively.
+Here $q^E$ and $q^M$ are taken to lie on the real axis and represent the positions of the earth and the moon respectively.
 The Hamiltonian for the planar circular restricted three body problem (PCRTBP) is given by \beq H(q,p)=\frac{1}{2}|p|^2-\frac{\mu}{|q-q^M|}-\frac{1-\mu}{|q-q^E|}+q_2p_1-q_1p_2 \eeq where $\mu\in(0,1)$ is the normalized mass of the moon.
 The energy hypersurface $H^{-1}(c)$ with energy $c\in\R$ below the first critical value $H(L_1)$ is composed of three connected components.
 Following \cite{AFvKP12}, we denote by $\Sigma_c^E$ resp. $\Sigma_c^M$ the bounded component close to the earth resp. to the moon.
 Since these components are noncompact due to collisions, we compactify each of them into $\overline\Sigma_c^E$ and $\overline\Sigma_c^M$ by Moser regularization.
 Since the discussions in this paper go through for both $\overline\Sigma_c^E$ and $\overline\Sigma_c^M$ with $c<H(L_1)$, we call them $\Sigma$ for convenience.
 The regularized phase space is the cotangent bundle of $S^2$ and $\Sigma$ is diffeomorphic to the unit cotangent bundle of $S^2$.
 We denote the Hamiltonian function corresponding to $H$ via Moser regularization by $Q\in C^\infty(T^*S^2)$.
 More details can be found in Section 2. \\[-1.5ex]